-Specificity is the ability to assess unequivocally the analyte in the presence of components which may be expected to be present.
+The ability to assess unequivocally the analyte in the presence of components which may be expected to be present.
 Typically, these might include impurities, degradants, matrix, etc.

 Lack of specificity of an individual analytical procedure may be compensated by other supporting analytical procedure(s).